-Of course God wants us to be healthy, and would be pleased if some of us went on a fast of vegetables to take off a few excess pounds.
+Of course God wants us to be healthy, and would be pleased if some of us took off a few excess pounds.
 But it’s important to not to ignore what Daniel’s story actually meant originally, and extract lessons that it never intended to teach.

 One thing that Daniel’s story can do is to give us some perspective on how good we have it.
 It reminds us to be thankful for all the foods we eat today that graced only a king’s table in biblical times, that are still rare for many in the world even today.

 Note: The word for “vegetables” in Daniel 1:12 and 1:16 isn’t yaraq, which means “green plants and herbs” as in “Better a meal of vegetables (yaraq) where there is love than a fattened calf with hatred.”
 (Prov.15:17) Rather it is zero’im, which means seeds.
 The JPS translates the word as “legumes,” and the KJV uses “pulse,” which means beans/lentils/seeds.
 Beans and lentils have more protein than carrot sticks and broccoli.
 Then it may not have been quite so shocking that Daniel and his friends bulked up as much as their friends who feasted with the king.